hypre-space/hypredrive/docs/usrman-src/interfaces_python.rst

 These wheels bundle host-only ``libHYPREDRV`` and ``libHYPRE`` inside the Python package, but they do not bundle an MPI runtime.

-On pull requests, the wheel workflow runs only when the PR has the ``Run Python Wheels`` label.
+On pull requests, the wheel workflow runs when the PR has the ``Run Python Wheels`` label or the shared ``Generate Artifacts`` label.
+The shared label also runs the Julia artifact workflow; use the component-specific label when only Python wheels are needed.
 It can also be started manually with ``workflow_dispatch``.

 1. Download a wheel artifact from a GitHub Actions ``Python Wheels`` workflow run.